Reviews You Can Rely On

 Lacks standalone warmth

-Designed to be worn with a harness or a backpack, the Rab Ascendor Hoody offers stand-out technical performance with fantastic thermoregulation.
-The polyester-elastane construction provides a fit that is roomy in the shoulders and long in the arms and torso.
+Designed to be worn with a harness or a backpack, the Rab Ascendor Hoody offers outstanding technical performance with fantastic thermoregulation.
+The polyester-elastane construction is stretchy and provides a fit that is roomy in the shoulders and long in the arms and torso.
 Many of our testers loved the versatility of the fit and the stretch of the fabric.
-No hand-warming pockets allow a harness to fit nicely over the jacket, making this a perfect layer for technical sports like rock climbing.
+The latest iteration includes thicker fabric that increases the warmth of the layer, and Rab has added zippered hand pockets that are perforated to increase breathability.
+“This is my go-to layer for alpine objectives at the beginning and end of the season,” says one tester.
+It's great as a standalone piece or as part of a cold-weather layering system.
 The hood slides easily under a helmet, and the padded chin guard provides extra comfort in cold weather.

 Read more: Rab Ascendor Hoody review